oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 }
 ```

-If you ever need a reminder of how that provider block should look, check the first page of the [Okta provider docs](https://registry.terraform.io/providers/okta/okta/latest/docs) on the Terraform registry.
+If you ever need a reminder of how the provider setup code should look, check the first page of the [Okta provider docs](https://registry.terraform.io/providers/okta/okta/latest/docs) on the Terraform registry.
 Whenever you see `registry.terraform.io/providers` in the URL of a search result, you know you've found the docs which the provider's authors shipped alongside its code.

 Specifying Okta as a required provider ensures that Terraform will download the provider once you run `terraform init`.